Loay-Mostafa/AI-Network-Traffic-Monitoring/README.md

 A lightweight, intelligent, and scalable SIEM-like solution that provides real-time network traffic classification using **Suricata**, **XGBoost**, and a **Flask-based dashboard**.

-> Graduation Project – El-Sewedy University of Technology
-> Faculty of Engineering Technology, Department of Computer Engineering Technology

 ---

 ## 📌 Project Overview